• Home

 3. How to Press Flowers Using an Iron:

 Moving to modern flower pressing methods, using an iron to dry flowers considerably speeds up the process.
-Before using the technique make sure your iron is empty of water – steam should not be used when pressing flowers.
+Before using this technique, make sure your iron is empty of water – steam should not be used when pressing flowers.

 • Once warm, press the iron on top of the upper sheet of paper for 10 to 15 seconds.
 There’s no need to make a gliding motion as you would when ironing a shirt.